Q:

 2. CHROMATOGRAPHIC SEPARATION CONDITIONS OPTIMIZATION

-In order to improve the separation effect of bisphenol A and bisphenol F, it is necessary to optimize the chromatographic separation conditions.
+In order to enhance the separation effect of bisphenol A and bisphenol F, it's necessary to optimize the chromatographic separation conditions.
 The following are the main optimization measures:

 3. Separation Results Influencing Factors